 Santi Cazorla targets derby win to reinvigorate Arsenal

-Arsenal playmaker Santi Cazorla says the Premier League is more exciting than Spanish football and he is determined to claim victory over Tottenham Hotspur in Sunday's North London derby.
+Arsenal's Santi Cazorla says the Premier League is more exciting than Spanish football and he is keen to win at Spurs.

 The Gunners currently trail their local rivals by four points and Cazorla accepts they cannot afford to fall further behind at White Hart Lane this weekend.

 He believes a good result could provide a springboard for the rest of the season following some disappointing recent results.